Up to Our Hips: Recording and Collins' prison sentence

 Though Flood was considered to produce the band's next album, he was unable to schedule time for the band.
 With what they learned working with him, the band set about finding a new producer and engineer.
-In April 1993, they met up with Dave Charles, a long-time engineer having previously worked with Elvis Costello, the La's and Edwin Starr.
+In April 1993, they met up with Dave Charles, a long-time engineer who had previously worked with Elvis Costello, the La's, and Edwin Starr.
 The Charlatans toyed with the idea of enlisting Hugo Nicolson and DJ Andrew Weatherall from Junior Boy's Own as producers, both of whom had worked with Primal Scream.
-Steve Hillage's name was then suggested as a potential producer by friend of the band, Johnny Male of Airstream.
-Hillage had been a member of Gong, and previously worked with Charles in the 1980s.
-The Charlatans, meanwhile knew of him from his other band System 7, as well as his writing on "Blue Room" (1992) by the Orb.
+Steve Hillage's name was then suggested as a potential producer by a friend of the band, Johnny Male of Airstream.
+Hillage had been a member of Gong and had previously worked with Charles in the 1980s.
+The Charlatans, meanwhile, knew of him from his other band, System 7, as well as his writing on "Blue Room" (1992) by the Orb.
 Hillage's solo album L (1976) was a favourite of Burgess and Collins'.
 Hillage had been repeatedly asking Harrison for a chance to record the band.
 He was adamant about being able to accurately capture their live sound in recordings.

 Recording was held at Monnow Valley Studio in Monmouth, Wales.
 They spent some time demoing material with Charles and another engineer, Simon Dawson, until Hillage arrived at the studio two weeks later.
-They played back the 20 demos they had to Hillage, who opined that the band were losing the original feeling for the songs and set about recording their live energy.
-Rob Collins proposed that the band should "stop trying so hard and loosen up again", to which Hillage claimed he could help them achieve.
+They played back the 20 demos they had to Hillage, who opined that the band was losing the original feeling for the songs and set about recording their live energy.
+Rob Collins proposed that the band should "stop trying so hard and loosen up again", which Hillage claimed he could help them achieve.
 Collins took charge during the recording process; Brookes explained that Collins would "throw himself into his playing or his [backing] singing, let himself become really open".
 Collins' trial started on 23 August 1993 at the Stafford Crown Court.
-A charge of possessing a firearm was dropped, and Collins altered his plea, claiming that Whitehouse had not planned to go through with it, until he had heard a noise.
+A charge of possessing a firearm was dropped, and Collins altered his plea, claiming that Whitehouse had not planned to go through with it until he had heard a noise.